 - i.
-The name and address of the Academy and contact details - ii.
-A summary of the admissions policy, including oversubscribed criteria - iii.
-Information on the number of places available and the number of applications received in the previous year - iv.
+The name and address of the Academy and contact details. - ii.
+A summary of the admission arrangements, including oversubscription criteria and published admission number for entry to Year 7. - iii.
+Information on the number of applications received in the previous year (available via the Council at - www.oxfordshire.gov.uk/residents/schools/list/4140). - iv.
 Arrangements for the hearing of appeals.